-- (f) require the holder to provide or fund infrastructure associated with providing the public passenger service; and - (g) require the holder to have or develop a business plan outlining how the performance levels are to be achieved; and - (h) require the holder to establish a management information system to monitor, record and report periodically on performance; and - (i) require the holder to provide the chief executive with information the chief executive may require; and - (j) establish performance outcomes for other aspects of the way the holder provides the public passenger service or carries on business; and - (k) provide for the payment of compensation by the holder if the holder contravenes a condition of the contract, including, for example, compensation for the cost of providing the service through another holder; and - (l) include other terms required by the chief executive.

-(2) The chief executive-

-- (a) is obliged under a service contract to act in a reasonable way to facilitate the contract's operation; and - (b) has the other obligations stated in the contract.
+- (ea) require the holder to charge fares decided by the chief executive; and - (f) require the holder to provide or fund infrastructure associated with providing the public passenger service; and - (g) require the holder to have or develop a business plan outlining how the performance levels are to be achieved; and - (h) require the holder to establish a management information system to monitor, record and report periodically on performance; and - (i) require the holder to provide the chief executive with information the chief executive may require; and - (j) establish performance outcomes for other aspects of the way the holder provides the public passenger service or carries on business; and - (k) provide for the payment of compensation by the holder if the holder contravenes a condition of the contract, including, for example, compensation for the cost of providing the service through another holder; and - (1) include other terms required by the chief executive. - (2) The chief executive- - (a) is obliged under a service contract to act in a reasonable way to facilitate the contract's operation; and - (b) has the other obligations stated in the contract.